nuscien/nuscien/README.md

 - `HttpResourceAccessContext` base class: one place for client-side to access all entity providers and core resources.

 P.S.:
-Core resources mentioned above include passport, groups, messages, settings, etc.
+Core resources mentioned above includes passport, groups, settings, CMS, etc.
-Authorizationn is based on OAuth 2.0 and powered by [Trivial](https://github.com/nuscien/trivial) library.
+Authorization is based on OAuth 2.0 and powered by [Trivial](https://github.com/nuscien/trivial) library.

 ## OnPremises